The Cape Cod Area

 Cape Codders:

-But turnout by town averaged only 18% in the Cape’s local elections last year!
+But turnout by town averages less than 20 % in the Cape’s local elections!

 International Women's Day Breakfast Cape Cod Uniting Women, Empowering Equity: Building a Just Future Together